I am suing Stonewall

 My name is Allison Bailey.
 I am a criminal defence barrister, a feminist, a lesbian, a lifelong campaigner for racial equality, lesbian, gay, and bisexual rights, and a survivor of child sexual abuse.

-With other LGB rights campaigners, I helped to set up the LGB Alliance.
+With other LGB rights campaigners, I helped to set up LGB Alliance.
 In retribution for this, Stonewall Equality Limited (Stonewall), co-ordinated with the barristers’ chambers of which I am a member to put me under investigation.
 This was an attempt by Stonewall to intimidate and silence me and others critical of its malign influence in British life: workplaces, schools, universities, the police, the judiciary, the Crown Prosecution Service, and all government departments.

 Nicholas Hellen, Social Affairs Editor at The Sunday Times wrote about my case in November 2019